Tintypes

 Tintypes is a musical revue conceived by Mary Kyte with Mel Marvin and Gary Pearle.
-The score, featuring works by George M. Cohan, John Philip Sousa, Joseph E. Howard, Scott Joplin, and Victor Herbert, among others, is a blend of the patriotic songs, romantic tunes, and ragtime popular during the era.
+The score, featuring works by George M. Cohan, John Philip Sousa, Joseph E. Howard, Scott Joplin, and Victor Herbert, among others, is a blend of the patriotic songs, romantic tunes, and ragtime popular during the era between 1897 and 1914.
+The show features five actors representing various historical characters of the period, including Emma Goldman, Theodore Roosevelt, and Anna Held.